toverainc/willow-inference-server/README.md

 Start/stop of sessions and return of results uses WebRTC data channels.

+## WebRTC Client Library

+See the [Willow TypeScript Client repo](https://github.com/toverainc/willow-ts-client) to integrate WIS WebRTC support into your own frontend.

 ## Fun Ideas

 - Integrate WebRTC with Home Assistant dashboard to support streaming audio directly from the HA dashboard on desktop or mobile.